 I’ve no doubt that I could (and probably will!) add more to this list, but here is my first #TravelTop5 featuring fabulous family-friendly long haul destinations which are top of my wishlist.

-Perhaps inspired in no small part by lovely Chantelle’s blog at Seychelles Mama, the Seychelles are a must visit for me.
+The Seychelles are a must visit for me.
 If you said tropical paradise, I always thought of the Seychelles – but it wasn’t until I looked into it a bit further that I realised what a family-friendly destination it is.

-The main tourism centres are on the three central islands of Mahe, Praslin (where Chantelle lives!) and La Digue, and the big resort hotels provide every facility you might need.
+The main tourism centres are on the three central islands of Mahe, Praslin and La Digue, and the big resort hotels provide every facility you might need.
 Many have kids’ clubs, but there are lots of activities available on the islands for family fun, including snorkelling, boat rides and turtle watching!

 The flight time from the UK is around 13 hours via Dubai, but the time difference is only 3 hours ahead of BST which is a bonus for not disrupting routines too much.
 There are no Visa requirements for entering the islands either, and no travel vaccinations needed, which makes life much easier when travelling as a family.